Youth League Champions League path group stage: All the fixtures and results | UEFA Youth League

 Article body

-Among winners on the opening day of action were 2022/23 semi-finalists AC Milan and former champions Barcelona and Porto.
-Adrian Niño, who made history by scoring in all six of Atlético's group games last season, struck twice in their 2-0 win at Lazio.
-Matchday 1 continues on Wednesday.
+Among winners on the opening week of action were 2022/23 semi-finalists AC Milan and former champions Real Madrid, Barcelona and Porto.
+Adrian Niño, who made history by scoring in all six of Atlético's group games last season, struck twice in their 2-0 win at Lazio, whose fellow debutants Braga and Lens both began their bids with victories.
+Benfica and Salzburg, who have met in two past finals, drew 1-1.

 As always, the group winners progress straight to the round of 16 while the runners-up will go into the play-offs to be drawn away against the eight winners from the domestic champions path, competing for the remaining spots in the knockout phase.
 The competition concludes with a one-venue, four-team knockout tournament in April.